You can set some parameters which apply to the whole selected bay(s).

 Accept items defines whether you can place items on the selected back panel.

-Allow lateral overhang determines if products and shelf tools can overhang the side edges of the selected back panel(s).
+Allow lateral overhang determines if products and accessories can overhang the side edges of the selected back panel(s).

 Tip: check this so your products can overlap on adjacent back panels, even on separate bays.